Global Supply Chain Management

 What does your schedule look like?

-• The Welcoming days for the 2024-25 academic year are from 11 to 13 September 2024 here on campus in Antwerp and attendance of these is essential.
+• The Welcoming days are from 10 to 12 September 2025 in Antwerp and attendance of these is essential.

-• Your classes will then start from Monday, 16 September 2024.
+• Your classes will start from Monday, 16 September 2025.
+EEA nationals can also start in February.

-• Lessons will be on campus so you can benefit from close interaction with your lecturers and colleagues.
+• 20-24 hours of on-campus classes so you can benefit from close interaction with your lecturers and colleagues.

-• Normally you can expect 1 to 1.5 day per week free which allows you to work on group projects with your colleagues.
+• 1 to 1.5 day free per week which allows you to work on group projects with your colleagues.

 Improve your language skills